 Photocopiers and Other Equipment

 Photocopiers which accept coins and dollar bills are available on both floors of the Library.
-Copies are 10 cents per page.
+Black & White copies are 10 cents per page and Color copies are 50 cents per page.

 The Mary Alice Ohrman Program and Meeting Room may be reserved for use by local non-profit organizations.
 Maximum capacity of the Ohrman Room is 50 persons.
 For more information, call Library Administration at 834-1164 or email firstname.lastname@example.org.